Skip to content

 2. If transaction volume exceeds the max txList size, transactions are split into batches.

-Block Proving Process
+Batch Proving Process

-Once a block is proposed:
+Once a batch is proposed:

 3. The prover generates a validity proof.